 Exponent Philanthropy recently launched, Mind the Gap: Exploring the Role of Diversity and Racial Equity in Leanly Staffed Foundations.
 To develop this publication, we talked with members about how their foundations incorporate racial equity into their work.
 We learned a lot from these one-on-one conversations.
-And hearing members talk to each other about racial equity work was even more enlightening!
+Moreover, hearing members talk to one another about their racial equity work was even more enlightening!

 Marsha Davis is executive director of the Tzedek Social Justice Fund in North Carolina.
 It distributes money, resources and power to support systems change and community healing around racial justice, LGBTQ justice, and combating antisemitism.
 David Greco is executive director of All-Stars Helping Kids in California.
 It funds emerging nonprofits that focus on access to education, career readiness and health and wellness.

 We feature All-Stars Helping Kids and the Tzedek Social Justice Fund in Mind the Gap.
 Here are highlights from their conversation.